CodeOmari/CodeOmari/README.md

 - 🔭 I’m currently working on several full-stack projects using Django.
 - 🌱 I’m currently learning **React** to complement my Django backend skills.
-- 💬 Ask me about **Python, HTML, CSS, JavaScript, Django**.
+- 💬 Ask me about **Python, HTML, CSS, JavaScript, Django, MySQL**.
 - 📫 How to reach me: jacksonomari2230@gmail.com
-- ⚡ NOTE: You can reach out to me for collaborations and contributions to my projects are warmly welcomed
+- ⚡ NOTE: I am open for collaborations and contributions to my projects are warmly welcomed🤝

 ---